 Have you ever noticed the tendency to generalize or even overgeneralize unnecessarily and take things out of context?

 Generalization is basically a broad statement about a group of people or things; it states that the person or things in question share something in common.
 It is, in fact, a means of extending the characteristics of a number of elements from a group or class to the entire group.
 These elements could range from people, animals, objects, and even events.

 A universal proposition based on a particular fact is called generalization and it is an essential component of a wider scientific process.
 When applied correctly, it helps one to obtain an in-depth grasp of reality and the subject matter in question.
 On the other hand, overgeneralization is when one applies the concept of generalization in a detrimental manner.

 Essentially, when we come into contact with more than a few elements from a category, we generalize that they share the same characteristics and group them together.
 There is a possibility of reaching a vague and inaccurate conclusion when we extend the characteristics of a number of elements from a group to fit the rest of the group.
 Overgeneralizing occurs when we select a small sample and use it to represent the entire population.

-In order to elaborate it well, let us take a look at an example.
-For instance, there are 10 members in group Z. The first member, Z1 possess characteristic A. The second member, Z2, also possess characteristic A. Another member, Z3, when examined is found to possess characteristic A as well.
+To elaborate it well, let us take a look at an example.
+For instance, there are 10 members in group Z. The first member, Z1 possesses characteristic A. The second member, Z2, also possesses characteristic A. Another member, Z3, when examined is found to possess characteristic A as well.

 So far, it seems like the members in group Z share the same characteristics.
 If we believe that all the members of group Z possess characteristics A without examining each member individually to identify if there is any discrepancy, then we are overgeneralizing.